top of page

 Process to ensure harmful content not made available to minors, process for parents et al to report violations and punishment

-Sent to Senate after passing 3 Readings in the House
+Sent to Senate after passing 3 Readings in the House.
+Sitting in Rules Comm.

 N. Jackson; Biggs; Willis; Balkcom (Primary) Almond; Arp; Branson; Kidwell